yofabronecoforo/C6EGHV/README.md

 Provides a checkbox option that, when enabled, will produce __EXTREMELY__ verbose logging output for debugging purposes.
 This is disabled by default, and should remain disabled unless absolutely necessary.
 - Again, logging output will be __EXTREMELY__ verbose when this option is enabled; unless this verbosity is required, it is recommended that this option remain disabled.

-# Known Shortcomings, Limitations, and Bugs
-## Two Civics
-Receiving the "2 free civics" reward prior to unlocking the Code of Laws civic results in only receiving 1 free civic, which will be Code of Laws.
-As this is only really a problem during the extremely-early game (turns 1-20) prior to manual unlocking of Code of Laws, and the potential fix is cumbersome and ultimately unrewarding to implement, it is likely to remain unchanged.

-## Villager Secrets
-The Villager Secrets reward can only be awarded to a Player a certain number of times before becoming useless.
-When this reward is received, and this limit has been reached for the Player, then unless this reward is the only enabled reward, a new reward will be randomly seleted instead.
-If this reward IS the only enabled reward, then instead nothing will happen.

-## Abilities-Type
-Unit Ability rewards apply to any valid unit(s) in formation with the popping unit, as well as the popping unit.
-These rewards apply to each valid unit up to one time for the lifetime of that unit.
-For example, a Builder, Missionary, or Great Person can and will receive increased movement once, but not additional combat strength.
-Currently, the end result of this is that nothing will happen when an Ability reward is received and all valid unit(s) have already received the ability.

-## Promotions-Type
-Unit Promotion rewards apply to any valid unit(s) in formation with the popping unit, as well as the popping unit.
-These rewards can be applied an unlimited number of times to any specific unit; however, built-in limitations prevent a specific unit from earning more experience than is needed for its next promotion, so any experience earned beyond this amount by any unit will be lost.

-## Unit Upgrade and/or Bonus Experience
-The Upgrade Unit reward does at least one, and possibly both, of the following to any valid unit(s) in formation with the popping unit, as well as the popping unit:
-1. Any unit with a valid promotion class, that has NOT yet earned any promotions, will receive a free upgrade.
-Upgraded unit(s) retain any abilities attached to the old unit(s); however, they lose any remaining movement for the current turn.
-2. Any unit with a valid promotion class, including any unit upgraded by (1) above, will receive enough experience for its next promotion.

-Units without a valid promotion class will be skipped by this reward; currently, this results in nothing happening.

-Great effort has been made to ensure unit ability and promotion rewards only fire when a valid unit has been identified, but issues may still arise when certain rewards are granted via border expansion.
-Please open a new pull request to address any such issues.

 # Compatibility
 ## SP / MP